 You will also want to update your résumé with key activities and leadership roles, and bring a copy with you to the interview.
 Sharing your accomplishments with the interviewer will help them focus on your interests and endeavors.
 Express your ideas and remember to talk about what interests you in that specific college.
 Be sure to research the school before the interview so that you can ask thoughtful questions about its academic programs and student life.
 Ask questions that show that you have thought carefully about your goals and about how the school can help you meet them.
 You’ll be well prepared if you can answer each of these questions:

 - What does the school do really well?

 - What is student life like?
 What is important to the student body?

-- What kind of student attends this college/university?
+- What type of student attends and does well at this college/university?

-- How is academic advising set up for freshman?
+- How is academic advising set up for freshmen?

 - Are there research/internship opportunities in most majors?